amadeus4dev/developer-guides/docs/resources/flights.md

 }
 ```

 Now we can see that a reasonable price for our journey should be somewhere between 52.84 USD and 525.35 USD.
-If we manage to secure the tickets at 214.69 USD, we'd cut a pretty good deal.
+Even if we manage to secure the tickets at 214.69 USD, we'd cut a pretty good deal.

 ### Search branded fares